 Get exclusive member benefits & effect social change.
 Join Today

-Adenoiditis is an inflammation of the adenoids.
-Adenoids are masses of lymph tissue that help the body fight infection.
-Adenoids are found in the pharynx (throat) just behind the nose.
-Along with the tonsils, adenoids are the first line of defense in your throat.
+Adenoiditis is an inflammation of the adenoids caused by infection.
+Adenoids are masses of lymphatic tissue that help the body fight infection.
+Adenoids are found in the throat, also called the pharynx, just behind the nose.
+Along with the tonsils, adenoids are the first line of defense against bacteria and viruses.

 The lymphatic system performs several roles to help protect you from infection.
+Adenoids are part of the lymphatic system.
 Adenoids store white blood cells and antibodies that help to destroy possible infections threatening your health.
-Inflamed adenoids may not perform their function properly.
+If the adenoids become inflamed, they may not perform their function properly.

-Adenoiditis may begin as a swelling or enlargement of the tissue.
+Adenoiditis may begin as a swelling or enlargement of the adenoids.
 The swelling may block or restrict your airways.
-It can make it difficult to breathe through your nose.
+It can also make it difficult to breathe through your nose.